arkadiew/Antarctica-Abyss/README.md

 - **Diving**: Submerge into the Arctic lake to explore underwater areas.
 Oxygen management is critical for survival.
 - **Task Progression**: Complete daily tasks (e.g., collecting samples, solving puzzles) to increase your completion percentage and unlock endings.
 - **Survival Elements**: Manage resources like oxygen and stamina while facing environmental threats.

+> [!WARNING]
-![Warning]: Sliding may clip through objects, and diving oxygen mechanics are still being balanced.
+> Sliding may clip through objects, and diving oxygen mechanics are still being balanced.
 These will be refined in future updates.

 ---